brauliomsft/azure-mcp/README.md

 # Azure VM Management MCP

 A Python-based demo tool for managing Azure VMs using the MCP (Model-Context Protocol).
-This project provides a simple interface to create, list, and delete Azure VMs along with their associated network resources.
+This project provides a simple interface to create, list, and delete Azure VMs along with their associated network resources using an LLM Client such as Claude or Visual Studio Code using natural language.

 ## Prerequisites